Painting Walls & Interiors – Tip Sheet

 What Shades Work Best: Light shades for smaller rooms (to help them look bigger), darker shades for a more enclosed feeling so a large room won’t feel so overwhelming.

 What Finish To Choose: The higher the sheen, the easier it is to spot imperfections in the surface (the gloss reflects light).
-Paints with a higher gloss sheen are easier to scrub and wash, these are good for trims, kitchens and bathrooms.
-A flat paint is good for ceilings and eggshell finish is good for most walls.
+Varieties with a higher gloss sheen are easier to scrub and wash, these are good for trims, kitchens and bathrooms.
+A flat is good for ceilings and eggshell finish is good for most walls.
 For hallways and entrances, a satin finish will provide a bit better scrubbable surface than eggshell.

 How Much To Buy: Calculate the square footage of the room you are doing, then check the paint you are wanting to buy.
 The can should specify how much surface area it will cover.
+You can also try this tip from marthastewart.com.

-Painting Over Glossy Finishes: Sand the surface first so the new coat will adhere to the surface.
+Glossy Finishes: Sand the surface first so the new coat will adhere to the surface.
 Washing in TSP as well as applying a coat of primer also help.

-Another Handy Resource:
+Another Handy Resource: Lowe’s Library.

 Gallery of Ideas